 Color Rendering Index (CRI)

 CRI is basically a quality rating of how well a light source is able to faithfully reveal colors.
 Natural daylight has a CRI rating of 100.
-As artists, our aim is to replicate natural light in our studios.
+As artists, we aim to replicate natural light in our studios.

 When you are buying your lights, you should look for a CRI rating over 80 (the higher the better).